stable-packages/store/README.md

 since there is no way to control the load order, they can be called by a newer version of your libary before an older version.
 This means your `initializer` needs to be future proof.

-To do that, you should carry over what the previous call have created, and fill in the pieces your specific version needs.
+To do that, you should fill in the pieces your specific version needs, and carry over whatever currently available.

+This is only a general guideline, the actual implementation will depend on how you use your store.

 #### StoreValue